phillipadsmith/2014.phillipadsmith.com/_posts/2019-02-19-push-journalism-vs-pull-journalism.md

 *   Now go and do the reporting, the building, the producing.
 *   When it's done, publish it, and then present it to all of the people that you've spoken with and ask them, if they believe it's useful, to let people know.

-The exciting thing about a process like this is that it might provide an opportunity to create products _so good_ -- so well-tailored to a community's needs -- that people might just _pull_ the products into their lives.
+The exciting thing about a process like this is that it might provide an opportunity to create products _so good_ -- so well-tailored to a community's needs -- that people just _pull_ the products into their lives.

 What would the act of a reader "pulling journalism into their life" look like?
 Great question!
 I don't have all the answers, but I have a few hunches (and, if you have the answers, please post them in the comments below):